 In the ordinary course of business, we may provide indemnification of varying scope and terms to customers, vendors, investors, directors and officers with respect to certain matters, including, but not limited to, losses arising out of our breach of such agreements, services to be provided by us, or from intellectual property infringement claims made by third parties.
 These indemnification provisions may survive termination of the underlying agreement and the maximum potential amount of future payments we could be required to make under these indemnification provisions may not be subject to maximum loss clauses.
 The maximum potential amount of future payments we could be required to make under these indemnification provisions is indeterminable.
 We have never paid a material claim, nor have we been sued in connection with these indemnification arrangements.
-At December 31, 2023, we have not accrued a liability for these indemnification arrangements is not probable or reasonably estimable.
+At December 31, 2023, we have not accrued a liability for these indemnification arrangements because the likelihood of incurring a payment obligation, if any, in connection with these indemnification arrangements is not probable or reasonably estimable.